-Transfers from Level 1 into Level 2 Transfers from Level 2 into Level 1

-Financial assets at fair value through

-profit or loss

-Bank bonds 1,544 -

-Government debt securities - 1,248
+Transfers from Level 1 into Level 2 Transfers from Level 2 into Level 1 Financial assets at fair value through profit or loss Bank bonds Government debt securities 1,544 1,248 Available-for-sale financial assets Government debt securities - 110,953

-Available-for-sale financial assets

-Government debt securities - 110,953

-As at 31 December 2014, the Bank made transfers in the portfolio of financial assets at fair value through profit or loss between Level 1 and Level 2 due to a change in the valuation source used for the financial instruments.
+In 2014, the Bank made transfers in the portfolio of financial assets at fair value through profit or loss between Level 1 and Level 2 due to a change in the valuation source used for the financial instruments.
 Bank bonds of EUR 1,544 thousand were transferred from Level 1 to Level 2.
 Their fair value measurement was changed from a quoted price to an expert revaluation derived from inputs based on observable market data.

 Conversely, the Bank moved government debt securities of EUR 1,248 thousand from Level 2 to Level 1.
-As at 31 December 2014, these bonds had prices quoted on an active market.
+In 2014, these bonds had prices quoted on an active market.